MicrosoftDocs/win32/desktop-src/Msi/database-generatetransform.md

 ---
-Description: 'The GenerateTransform method of the Database object creates a transform that, when applied to the object database, results in the reference database.
-The transform is stored in the storage object.' ms.assetid: '51cd70a0-6eda-4ca6-b468-9cb36ad942f8'
+Description: The GenerateTransform method of the Database object creates a transform that, when applied to the object database, results in the reference database.
+The transform is stored in the storage object. ms.assetid: 51cd70a0-6eda-4ca6-b468-9cb36ad942f8
-title: 'Database.GenerateTransform method'
+title: Database.GenerateTransform method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Database.GenerateTransform method